sean-josiah/hotchocolate-examples/DataLoader/README.md

 ## Setup Mongo

 Personally I used docker to host my mongo db for the example.
-If you have setup docker that just add the following line in your terminal emulator of choice:
+If you have setup docker then just add the following line in your terminal emulator of choice:

 ```bash
 docker run --name mongo -p 27017:27017 -d mongo mongod